andremarcondesteixeira/data-target/README.md

 # augmented-anchors
-Provides some augmentations to the &lt;a> html tag
+Provides some augmentations to the &lt;a&gt; html tag